juju/docs/src/en/charms-relations.md

   "mediawiki:db mysql:db"; "mediawiki:slave mysql:db"
 ```

-The solution is to be explicit with the ambiguous *endpoint*, where the latter
+The solution is to be explicit when referring to an *endpoint*, where the
-has a format of `<application>:<application endpoint>`.
-In this case, the
+latter has a format of `<application>:<application endpoint>`.
+In this case,
-application endpoint is 'db' for both but only the mediawiki interface is ambiguous, so
+the application endpoint is 'db' for both applications but because only the
-this is what we can do:
+mediawiki endpoint is ambiguous (according to the error message), it is not
+necessary to mention the mysql endpoint:

 ```bash
 juju add-relation mediawiki:db mysql